Zieria prostrata: Description

 Zieria prostrata is a prostrate or low, scrambling shrub with glabrous, ridged branches and which grows to a height of 0.5-1 m.
 Its leaves are composed of three narrow oval leaflets with the middle leaflet 10-16 mm long and 4-6 mm wide and the others smaller.
 Both surfaces of the leaf are the same colour, dotted with oil glands and glabrous, with a stalk 3-4 mm long.

 The flowers are pink in the bud stage but turn white as they open.
 They are arranged in groups of mostly 3 to 7 (sometimes up to 32) in leaf axils and the groups are usually much shorter than the leaves.
 The four sepal lobes are about 0.5 mm long, the four petals are 2-2.5 mm long and in common with other zierias, there are only four stamens.
 Flowering mainly occurs from late August to late September or October and is followed by fruit which is a follicle composed of up to four sections joined at the base and which burst open to release their seeds when ripe.

 Taxonomy and naming

-Zieria prostrata was first formally described in 1996 by James Andrew Armstrong in Australian Native Plants: propagation, cultivation and use in landscaping.
-The specific epithet (prostrata) is a Latin word meaning "down flat" or "laid low".
+Zieria prostrata was first formally described in 2002 by James Andrew Armstrong.
+However, the name had already been introduced in 1996 but without a valid description.
+The specific epithet (prostrata) is a Latin word meaning "down flat" or "laid low" and refers to its procumbent habit.